 Self care is not selfish, it is a service you do for your family in order to be able to selflessly love them.
 That is why self care is important.

 Lastly, please don’t think of self care as something that will solve all your problems and make you ultimately happy.
-Only one thing can do that, and this ain’t it.

 How To Actually Make Self Care Work For You